 A first glance at the Neonatal Intensive Care Unit (NICU)

 The NICU is your newborn’s protective environment and home for a limited period.
 Therefore, it is wise to become as familiar with it as possible.
-The NICU is equipped with a caring staff, monitoring and alarm systems, respiratory and resuscitation equipment, access to physicians in every pediatric specialty, 24 hour laboratory service and YOU!
+The NICU is equipped with caring staff, monitoring and alarm systems, respiratory and resuscitation equipment, access to physicians in every pediatric specialty, 24 hour laboratory service and YOU!

 The amount of sophisticated equipment in the NICU can be overwhelming and sometimes scary.
 Understanding how the various machines and equipment function can help you relax and prevent you from losing your focus.